sertansenturk/uzun_hava_humdrum_dataset/README.md

 A dataset of music scores of the uzun hava form in Humdrum format

 This release contains the scores of uzun hava in **kern format.
-The dataset is used in the paper:
+The dataset is used in the masters thesis:

-Şentürk, S. and Chordia, P. (2011).
-Modeling melodic improvisation in Turkish folk music using variable-length Markov models.
-In Proceedings of 12th International Society for Music Information Retrieval Conference, pages 269–274, Miami, Florida.
+Şentürk, S. (2011).
+Computational modeling of improvisation in Turkish folk music using variable-length Markov models.
+Master’s thesis, Georgia Institute of Technology, Atlanta.

 Please cite the publication above in any work using this dataset.

-This version has 64 songs encoded, with a total of 6613 notes, in 8 makams from different regions of Anatolia and Azerbaijan.
+This version has 77 uzun havas from different regions of Anatolia, Iraq and Caucasus.
+It consists of 10849 notes in total, in 8 makams.
 For more information about the dataset, please refer to the paper.